 Chemical and Product Carriers: A chemical tanker is a type of tanker ship designed to transport chemicals and different liquid products in bulk

 Other types of tankers: Some other types of tankers are juice tankers, wine tankers, integrated tug barges etc.

-On the basis of their size, tankers are further divided into varies types such as:
+Based on their size, tankers are further divided into various types such as:

 4. Roll-on Roll-Off Ships